 Chalice’s Social Justice Team helps Chalice live our mission of “seeking justice in the wider world.”
 Led by three co-chairs, the Team coordinates and supports groups of Chalice congregants who are leading social justice programs, projects, and one-time actions.
-Contact the office or write on your Connection Card to get involved!
+You can get involved by filling out our online Pathways to Service survey.

 Starting New Justice Projects:

 Do you have an idea for a new social justice project at Chalice?
 Great!
 We want to facilitate your leading it.
 Read more here.

 Service projects are on hold due to the pandemic.
 We organize service projects in our community.
 This might be making sandwiches for people experiencing homelessness, restoring native habitat, or serving in a soup kitchen.

 Chalice has three designated Charity Partners, which receive a large donation from us each year: